0x1h0b/AmExpert-CodeLab/readme.txt

 - Credit Card default risk -

 Objective:
-To comeup with an ML Model to determine whether companies or individuals would be able to return the money lent on time.
+To come up with an ML Model to determine whether companies or individuals would be able to return the money lent on time.

 ===========>  APPROACH <===========